Travel brings power and love back into your life.

 - Give a $100 bill to the barista to pay for the next $100 worth of coffee orders.

 Tell me about a time that you’ve been saved by the kindness of a stranger.
-You can share in the comments below or come start a conversation in my free private Facebook group.
+You can share in the comments below or come say “hi” on Facebook.